 ROHINGYA CULTURAL MEMORY CENTRE

-From 2019 to 2020, David was the project manager and curator of the Rohingya Cultural Memory Centre (RCMC) in Cox’s Bazar, Bangladesh.
-Following a human-centred design process of research and production, the goal was to create a conservation and innovation platform providing the Rohingya community with space and tools so they would be known for their art and creativity, and not just their marginalisation.
+From February 2019 to December 2020, David was hired by IOM as the curator and project manager of the Rohingya Cultural Memory Centre (RCMC) in Cox’s Bazar, Bangladesh.
+Following a human-centred design process of research and production, the goal was to create a conservation–innovation platform providing the Rohingya community with space and tools so they would be known for their art and creativity, and not just their marginalisation.

 The RCMC is a project by the International Organization of Migration (IOM) with support from the Swedish International Cooperation Agency (SIDA), Canada’s Department of Foreign Affairs, Trade and Development (DFATD), the United Kingdom Foreign, Commonwealth and Development Office (FCDO), the Swiss Agency for Development and Cooperation (SDC), and the Ministry of Foreign Affairs of the Netherlands.